Christmas Breakfast Wreath

 - Immediately after putting the dough to rise, soak the dried cherries in the liqueur and rose water for an hour (this step can be done up to a day in advance, soaking for 24 hours).
 Drain the dried fruit from the liqueur and reserve the liqueur for the next time you make this wreath (which will be again soon!) or to drink after dinner.

 - In a small bowl, combine the drained fruit with remaining filling ingredients.
 Cover and refrigerate for about 30 minutes.

 - When dough has doubled in size, turn it out onto a large, lightly floured work surface.
 Taking control of the dough and using a measuring tape, roll the dough into a 9×30-inch rectangle.
 Smear and dot the filling over the dough to within 1 inch of the edges, evenly distributing the cherries.

 - Starting along a long side, tightly roll up the dough, pinching the edge against loaf to seal it.
 With a sharp knife, cut the roll in half lengthwise.
 Gently turn the halves so the cut sides are facing up, and then loosely twist the halves around each other, keeping the cut sides up.

 - Line a baking sheet with parchment or non-stick baking mat.
 Carefully transfer the rope to the baking sheet by picking up portions and moving it gently a bit at a time.
 Shape the rope into a wreath, pinching and tucking the ends together to seal.
 Let it rise again, lightly covered, in a warm place until puffy, about 45 minutes.

-- Preheat the oven to 350°F. Bake the wreath until it is light golden brown in spots, about 25 minutes.
+- While the wreath rises, preheat the oven to 350°F. Bake the wreath until it is light golden brown in spots, about 25 minutes.

 - Whisk together the glaze ingredients, making sure it is not too thin.
 Add more confectioners sugar or water as needed to make a thick but pourable consistency.